Final showdown: Last lifting looms in shipwreck salvage

 Each transport barge previously had a specially designed cradle on its deck, consisting mainly of several large steel posts onto which the shipwreck section was welded securely by its keel.
 Because of the additional damage to Section 5, engineers added several more of these steel structures to secure the section on the opposite side as well.

-Design and construction of this reinforced cradle system began about two weeks ago.
+Design and construction of the reinforced cradle system began about two weeks ago.

 It remains to be seen whether damage to Section 4 is extensive enough to warrant similar modifications to the salvage effort’s final lifting and transport operation.